 Leading fast-moving consumer goods (FMCG) companies accept applications from graduates of all degree backgrounds, though you will usually need at least a 2.1 and some technical programmes have specific degree requirements.
 FMCG employers that recruit large numbers of graduates typically offer a broad range of different training programmes, from research and development to marketing.

-A membership survey carried out by the Institute of Student Employers (ISE), which represents numerous big graduate employers, found that consumer goods was an exceptionally competitive industry for graduates to get into, with 204 applications per vacancy.
-The study, published in September 2018, found that FMCG was the most competitive of all the industries covered, and attracted more applications per vacancy than areas such as finance and professional services and energy, engineering and industry.
+A membership survey carried out by the Institute of Student Employers (ISE), which represents numerous big graduate employers, found that retail and consumer goods was an exceptionally competitive area for graduates to get into, with 67 applications per vacancy.
+The study, published in September 2019, found that FMCG and retail was the most competitive of all the industries covered, and attracted more applications per vacancy than areas such as finance and professional services and energy, engineering and industry.

 What are consumer goods (FMCG) companies?